Carbon offset platform

 Balance of payments

-San Clemente is a run of the river hydroelectric power plant of 5.5 MW, located in Maule Region, Chile.
+San Clemente is a run of the river hydroelectric power plant of 5.5 MW of installed capacity, located in Maule Region, Chile.
 It supplies the electricity demand of over 4,000 people.
 The project developer, Colbún S.A., works closely with the neighboring communities to create shared value, promoting education and transferring technology.

 San Clemente began its commercial operation at the end of year 2010, under the framework of the Renewable Energy Law (20,257).
 In September 2011 it achieved the Clean Development Mechanism registration (CDM Project 4800), which allows it to certify emission reductions for about 17 thousand tons of CO2e per year.